Bordered Heegaard Floer homology: Invariance and pairing: Matched circles and their algebras

 We now turn to the algebra associated to a parametrized surface.
 We represent our boundary surfaces by \emph{matched circles}.

-\begin{definition} A \emph{matched circle} is a triple $(Z, \CircPts, M)$ of an oriented circle $Z$, $4k$ points $\CircPts=\{a_1,\dots,a_{4k}\}$ in $Z$ (as in Section~\ref{sec:reeb-chords-def}), and a \emph{matching}: a $2$-to-$1$ function $M\co \CircPts\to[2k]$.
-We require that performing surgery along the $2k$ pairs of points (viewed as $0$-spheres) yields a single circle, rather than several disjoint circles.
-(For matched circles from Heegaard diagrams, this is a consequence of the homological linear independence condition from Section~\ref{sec:heegaard-diagrams-boundary}.) \end{definition}
+\begin{definition} A \emph{matched circle} is a triple $(Z, \CircPts, M)$ of an {circle, matched|see{matched circle}} {matched circle!pointed|see{pointed matched circle}} oriented circle $Z$, $4k$~points $\gls*{CircPts}=\{a_1,\dots,a_{4k}\}$ in $Z$ (as in Section~\ref{sec:reeb-chords-def}), and a \emph{matching}: a $2$-to-$1$ function $\gls*{Matching}\co \CircPts\to[2k]$.
+We require that performing surgery along the $2k$ pairs of points in~$Z$ (viewed as $0$-spheres) yields a single circle, rather than several disjoint circles.